dexplo/dataframe_image/README.md

 You must have Google Chrome (or Brave) installed in order for dataframe_image to work.
 The path to Chrome should automatically be found.
 If Chrome is not in a standard location, set it with the `chrome_path` parameter.

-### Using matplotlib instead of Chrome
+### In Google Colab

+A Known Issue: When using dataframe_image with Google Colab, you can not use default Chrome convert method.
+You can set `table_conversion` parameter to `'selenium'` and it will call `Firefox` driver to convert the DataFrames to images.

+### Choose your converter

-If you do not have Chrome installed or cannot get it to work properly, you can alternatively use matplotlib to convert the DataFrames to images.
-Select this option by setting the `table_conversion` parameter to `'matplotlib'`.
+If you do not have Chrome installed or cannot get it to work properly, you can alternatively use matplotlib/selenium to convert the DataFrames to images.
+Select this option by setting the `table_conversion` parameter to `'selenium'` or `'matplotlib'`.

 ## Publish to Medium